 There are also a number of precautions to be taken to protect the physical security of computers.
 These precautions depend on the situation.
 Different precautions need to be taken for computers used away from the workplace and for laptops used in a variety of locations.

-In view of the accidental releases of personal data from a variety of Government organisations it is generally recognised that the risk involved in transporting data “off site” is far greater than the risk of accidental destruction or loss whilst the information is on the premises:
+In view of the accidental releases of personal data from a variety of Government organisations it is generally recognised that the risk involved in transporting data “offsite” is far greater than the risk of accidental destruction or loss whilst the information is on the premises:

 Patient identifiable information is secure